UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 need to make a small modification to make it work.
 How to do this is described in the comments at the start of the configuration file.

+Note that it is also possible to use [Nginx as a webserver](#use-nginx-wsgi-and-asgi-to-make-ricgraph-explorer-and-the-ricgraph-rest-api-accessible-from-outside-your-virtual-machine).
+If you are using SURF Research Cloud, you will need to use Nginx.

+#### Installation Apache
 *Using Apache, WSGI, and ASGI will expose Ricgraph Explorer, the Ricgraph REST API, and Ricgraph data to the outside world.*